lacuna-tech/mds-core/.github/PULL_REQUEST_TEMPLATE.md

 *[list of packages]*

 ## PR Checklist
-- [ ] Create checklist items to suit your needs or remove
+- [ ] Add or remove checklist items to suit your needs